apache/hudi/website/docs/quick-start-guide.md

 </TabItem>
 </Tabs>

-### Merging Data with Partial Updates {#merge-partial-update}
+## Merging Data (Partial Updates) {#merge-partial-update}

 Partial updates only write updated columns instead of full update record.
 This is useful when you have hundreds of columns and only a few columns are updated.
-It reduces the write amplification as well as helps in lowering the query latency. `MERGE INTO` statement above can be modified to use partial updates as shown below.
+It reduces the write costs as well as storage costs.
+`MERGE INTO` statement above can be modified to use partial updates as shown below.

 ```sql
 MERGE INTO hudi_table AS target